ilya0x/Chat-Room/README.md

-# Tetris Clone
+# Chat Room
-Tetris game made with Python &amp; Pygame
+Chat Room with custom profile image and nickname.